rethinkdb/horizon/README.md

 ### How do I get it?

 Right now you have to install it locally from this repo.
-Follow the guides for [installing the Fusion server](/server#installation) and then read through on how to import the client library into your project..
+Follow the guides for [installing the Fusion server](/server#installation) and then read through on how to [import the client library](/client#getting-started) into your project.

 ### How is Fusion different from Firebase?